canonical/kubeflow-examples/eks-spot-instance/README.md

 # Run Kubeflow Pipeline on EKS spot instance

-Start by create a EKS cluster and deploy Kubeflow on top of it.
+Start by creating a EKS cluster and deploy Kubeflow using Juju.

 Add spot instances using eksctl